Abhisheknakka/IPL-Data-Analysis/README.md

 # Best practices

-1. Always create your own schema first so that data types doesn't change in your data
+1. Always create your own schema first so that data types doesn't change in your data.
-2.
+2.  cluster pauses, if it is idle for more than 60 min. so pause it when not in use.